hothunk3d/Tip-Calculator-App/README.md

 These are all the DIV ID's you're gonna need access to 👇
 ========================================================
-#1 ID 👉 'billTotalInput' = User input for bill total
+#1 ID 👉 'billTotalInput' = User input for bill total,

-#2 ID 👉 'tipInput' = User input for tip
+#2 ID 👉 'tipInput' = User input for tip,

-#3 ID 👉 'numberOfPeople' = Current number of people you're splitting the bill between
+#3 ID 👉 'numberOfPeople' = Current number of people you're splitting the bill between,

-#4 ID 👉 'perPersonTotal' = Total dollar value owed per person
+#4 ID 👉 'perPersonTotal' = Total dollar value owed per person,